 As part of its justification for scrapping Articles 370 and Article 35A, which ensured that those from outside Kashmir could not purchase land in the state, the BJP-led government has repeatedly promised the return of the Hindu minority who left Kashmir during the height of the insurgency against Indian rule in the early 1990s.

 Pro-freedom leaders in Kashmir have repeatedly called for the return of Kashmiri Pandits, but have urged them to return as neighbours and not settlers.

 Since the insurgency began in the late 1980s, more than 70,000 Kashmiri Muslims have died, while an estimated 7,000 others have "disappeared".

 At the event on Saturday, parts of which was broadcast on Facebook Live, Bollywood actor Anupam Kher and visiting filmmaker Agnihorti praised the Indian government for taking the bold step to change Kashmir’s status.

-Kher, known to be staunch Modi supporter who previously described India's actions in August as a "final solution", said that it “took 70 years to abrogate Article 370; let’s celebrate that.”
+Kher, known to be staunch Modi supporter who previously described India's actions in August as the "Kashmir solution", said that it “took 70 years to abrogate Article 370; let’s celebrate that.”

 Agnihorti, currently on a roadshow to promote his film on the experience of Kashmiri Pandits, which he describes as "India's holocaust", has faced a barrage of criticism and condemnation from Kashmiri activists and student groups for spreading right-wing propaganda as well as over claims of sexual harassment in India.